 Applying for Graduate Studies

-Application decisions are made by the admitting department.
-If you would like to check the status of your completed application, please contact the program you are applying to.
+Welcome to Colorado School of Mines Office of Admissions.
+Graduate studies application decisions are made by the academic departments, not admissions.
+If you would like to check the status of your completed application, please review your status in your portal and contact the program you are applying to if your decision is still pending.
 For questions regarding submitting your application, please contact email@example.com.

 You may also request a paper copy from the Mines Police Department or by emailing email@example.com.

 Pursuant to 20 U.S.C.
 1681 §106.8(a), Mines must designate and authorize at least one employee to coordinate its efforts to comply with Title IX.

 The Title IX Coordinator is Katie Schmalzel.